As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 It would work out much cheaper to stay here and there was no need to push on any further.
 It meant we could get up early and be in the park mid morning.

-The magnificent Yellowstone was always on top of my bucket list for our 2 week National park road trip.
+The magnificent Yellowstone was always on top of my bucket list for our 2 week National Park itinerary.

-We entered Yellowstone through the north entrance via Gardiner and were at Mammoth Hot Springs within 90 minutes.
-The speed limit within the park is only 45 miles on the Grand Loop but you may be going much slower during times of heavy traffic and animal crossings.
+We entered Yellowstone through the north entrance via Gardiner and were at Mammoth Hot Springs within 90 minutes after leaving Bozeman.
+The speed limit within the park is only 45 miles on the Grand Loop road but you may be going much slower during times of heavy traffic and animal crossings.

 Yellowstone National Park Highlights